clevyr/yampl/README.md

 By default, templated values are not explicitly quoted.
 This can cause problems with some tools that require specific types.
-If you require a field specific type for a field, you can add a tag to the template prefix.
+If you require a specific type for a field, you can add a tag to the template prefix.

 Supported tags: